 Work devices must be used solely for work activities.

-If staff have any concerns over the security of their device, they must seek advice from the headteacher or provision business manager.
+If staff have any concerns over the security of their device, they must seek advice from the Executive Headteacher or Executive Business Manager.

 10. How the provision will respond to issues of misuse